tanaos/cognitor/README.md

 COGNITOR_COLLECTION_NAME=cognitor-worker-documents
 ```

-Start both the search platform and the worker with
+Start both the search engine and the worker with

 ```bash
 docker compose --profile worker up -d
 ```

-Once the search platform's `GET /health/ready` endpoint returns `"ready"` (indicating that the initial setup is complete), the worker will automatically start indexing the content of the specified folder and keep it up to date with any changes.
+Once the search engine's `GET /health/ready` endpoint returns `"ready"` (indicating that the initial setup is complete), the worker will automatically start indexing the content of the specified folder and keep it up to date with any changes.
 Use `docker logs cognitor-worker` to check the indexing status and see which files have been processed.

 > [!NOTE]
 > Check out the [worker repository](https://github.com/tanaos/cognitor-worker) to see which file types are currently supported (we will be adding more soon).
 Keep in mind that file types that are not supported will be ignored by the worker, but you can still index their content manually through the API.

-You can interact with the search platform's REST API through the [Swagger UI](http://localhost:7530/docs), the [Python](https://github.com/tanaos/cognitor-python) or [TypeScript](https://github.com/tanaos/cognitor-typescript) SDKs, or directly through HTTP requests.
+You can interact with the search engine's REST API through the [Swagger UI](http://localhost:7530/docs), the [Python](https://github.com/tanaos/cognitor-python) or [TypeScript](https://github.com/tanaos/cognitor-typescript) SDKs, or directly through HTTP requests.

-Stop both the search platform and the worker with
+Stop both the search engine and the worker with

 ```bash
 docker compose --profile worker down --remove-orphans
 ```

-### Use the search platform only
+### Use the search engine only

-If you prefer to index documents manually through the API instead of using the worker, you can simply start the search platform without the worker:
+If you prefer to index documents manually through the API instead of using the worker, you can simply start the search engine without the worker:

 ```bash
 docker compose up -d